ZhenweiYang96/MSc-Statistics-Thesis/Data Archive/Experiment 2/Readme.txt

 DATA & FILE OVERVIEW
 ---------------------

-#
-# Directory of Files in Data Archive: three experiments involved
-#

 Directory of Files:	"Data/"
    A. Filename:        data_2.csv
       Short description:        Example data 2, a public LED data preprocessed by 1.
 Preprocessing led data.R (See "Script/").
-In total, 500 observations with five binary variables V1 - V7 (only V1 - V5 are used in this study), Class (response variable, led classes with 10 categories).
+In total, 500 observations with seven binary variables V1 - V7 (only V1 - V5 are used in this study), Class (the response variable, led classes with 10 categories).